 In recent decades, the arguments initiated by Smith have largely taken the form of free traders defending their views against particular protectionists and advocates for specific industries.
 It’s rarer for free traders to critique systematically the general case for protectionism.
 This, however, is precisely what the economist Pierre Lemieux undertakes in his short and very readable new book, What’s Wrong with Protectionism?

-Lemieux begins by outlining what he regards as the seven most prominent protectionist arguments against free trade in America today: 1) American workers can’t compete against low-cost foreign-producers.
+Lemieux begins by outlining what he regards as the seven most prominent protectionist arguments against free trade in America today: 1) American workers can’t compete against low-cost foreign producers.
 2) Free trade harms the United States.
 3) Free trade brings detrimental trade deficits.
 4) America is losing its factories.
 5) Free trade destroys jobs.
 6) Free trade lowers wages.
 7) Free trade isn’t fair, because the playing field isn’t level.

 In each chapter, Lemieux outlines the protectionist position and confronts it with economic theory and counterevidence.
 For those looking for concise and empirically informed critiques of common protectionist economic arguments, this book is extremely helpful in accurately summarizing protectionist views and how they don’t square with the economic evidence.
 The author’s arguments are helped by his refusal to caricature his opponents’ reasoning.
 He takes them at face value.

-But perhaps this book’s most important section are the two pages in which Lemieux defines precisely what he means by “free trade.”
+But perhaps this book’s most important section is the two pages in which Lemieux defines precisely what he means by “free trade.”
 Generally speaking, he writes, free trade “means unhindered exchanges between individuals over political borders.
 It is the international (or interregional) equivalent of domestic free markets.”
 To this, however, he adds two significant glosses.

 Redefining the Trade Debate

 First, Lemieux clarifies that we shouldn’t assume that free trade is the same thing as trade agreements.
 As others have stressed, they aren’t one and the same.
-Being negotiated by governments, trade agreements invariably reflect the impact of extensive lobbying by groups ranging from entire industries to politically-influential businesses and unions.
+Being negotiated by governments, trade agreements invariably reflect the impact of extensive lobbying by groups ranging from entire industries to politically influential businesses and unions.
 They all want something out of the agreement which their government is hammering out with other governments.
 And that “something” often amounts to some form of preferential treatment, which is to say, protectionism.

 Lemieux offers a complementary but slightly different take on this insight.
 Trade agreements, he observes, “are partly about free trade, partly about harmonizing regulation.”
-Yes, fewer and harmonized trade regulations may be better for market-place competition than lots of contradictory and confusing regulations.
+Yes, fewer and harmonized trade regulations may be better for marketplace competition than lots of contradictory and confusing regulations.
 But even harmonized regulations can still impede a nation’s ability to realize free trade’s full benefits.
 Such regulations are, after all, often a form of protectionism.
 It’s even worse if the harmonization involves stabilizing subsidies and tariffs at higher rather than lower levels.

 Second, Lemieux puts a particular accent upon free trade as “the freedom to import.”
 This is unusual inasmuch as advocates of free trade typically accentuate the freedom to export.

-Lemieux’s point is that Americans’ freedom to import (i.e., the liberty to buy internationally) is the great benefit conferred by free trade.
+Lemieux’s point is that Americans’ freedom to import (that is, the liberty to buy internationally) is the great benefit conferred by free trade.
 “Just as individuals sell goods or labor in order to buy something,” Lemieux writes, “countries export in order to import.”
 America and Americans profit from what they are receiving from abroad.
 The more we can import, the better off we are in terms of material prosperity.

 Lemieux’s other reason for presenting free trade as the liberty to import is that he wants to associate his position with how Adam Smith and others understood the freedom to trade.
 When writing about trade, Smith’s focus was upon consumers rather than producers.
 This is consistent with Smith’s general proposition that the economy’s primary economic purpose is consumption and that increasing the possibilities for consumption by consumers equates to increasing living standards.